Cartheur-Research/M6809-exec09/README.md

 	* `cycles` - number of cycles since reset.
 	* `et` - number of cycles elapsed since `et` was last inspected.
 	* `irqload` - the average number of cycles spent in IRQ.
 * The internal table.
 Variables are added to this table  using the `set var` command.
-The three groups of variables behave in different ways:
+The three groups of variables behave in different ways.

 Entries in the program table: